Improving Tuning-Free Real Image Editing with Proximal Guidance: Method

 Since the value range of $(\tilde\epsilon_{tar}-\tilde\epsilon_{src})$ does not follow a standard Gaussian distribution, we employ a dynamic threshold rather than a fixed one by selecting a quantile of the absolute values $|\tilde\epsilon_{tar}-\tilde\epsilon_{src}|$.
 It is worth noting that when using hard thresholding with quantile thresholds, this approach is similar to SEGA~\cite{brack2023sega}. \cref{fig:method}(c) provides a visualization of a 2-D case when soft-thresholding is employed.
 If all values are clamped to zero, our method reduces to DDIM reconstruction.
 Conversely, when all values are retained after thresholding, our method simplifies to negative-prompt inversion.

-\textbf{Reconstruction guidance.} Although effective, the aforementioned approach is still limited by the quality of DDIM inversion reconstruction.
+\textbf{Inversion guidance.} As discussed previously, NPI is still upper-bounded by the quality of DDIM reconstruction.
 Even if $\tilde \epsilon$ converges to $\epsilon_{src}$, it cannot correct errors in cases where DDIM reconstruction is imperfect.
-To address this, we introduce reconstruction guidance by performing a single step of gradient descent on the current predicted original sample $\tilde z_0$, aiming to align it with the source sample $z_0$.
+On the other hand, NTI tracks the DDIM inversion trajectory and thus does not have such limitation.
+This motivates us to introduce a {\em inversion guidance} by performing a single step of gradient descent on the current latent $\tilde{z}_{t-1}$, aiming to align it with the inversion latent $z^*_{t-1}$.
 This gradient descent step is applied only to the ``unedited'' region identified by the mask $M = |\tilde\epsilon_{tar} - \tilde\epsilon_{src}| \leq \lambda$, where we reuse the notation $\lambda$ to represent the {\em threshold} value.
-By choosing a step size $\eta$, the update can be expressed as $\tilde z_0 \leftarrow \tilde z_0 - \eta M \odot (\tilde z_0 - z_0)$, where $\eta=1$ corresponds to a complete replacement.
+By choosing a step size $\eta$, the update can be expressed as $\tilde z_{t-1} \leftarrow \tilde z_{t-1} - \eta M \odot (\tilde z_{t-1} - z^*_{t-1})$, where $\eta=1$ corresponds to a complete replacement.
 The complete algorithm is outlined in \cref{alg:1}.
+The algorithm can be thought of as an ADMM~\cite{boyd2011distributed} type of method that solves NTI on the DDIM inversion trajectory:

+where the objective is solved by NPI (see Remark~\ref{remark:1}) and the constraint is enforced by inversion guidance.